OCA/pylint-odoo/README.md

 renamed-field-parameter | Field parameter "%s" is no longer supported.
 Use "%s" instead. | W8111 resource-not-exist | File "%s": "%s" not found. | F8101 sql-injection | SQL injection risk.
-Use parameters if you can. - More info https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst#no-sql-injection | E8103 test-folder-imported | Test folder imported in module %s | E8130 translation-contains-variable | Translatable term in "%s" contains variables.
+Use parameters if you can. - More info https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst#no-sql-injection | E8103 string-method-name | Use string method name `"%s"` to preserve inheritability.
+More info at https://github.com/OCA/odoo-pre-commit-hooks/issues/126 | E8147 test-folder-imported | Test folder imported in module %s | E8130 translation-contains-variable | Translatable term in "%s" contains variables.
 Use %s instead | W8115 translation-field | Translation method _("string") in fields is not necessary. | W8103